not-yet-awesome-rust/not-yet-awesome-rust/README.md

     * The following crates exist, but are missing some thing(s):
         * [`hdf5-rs`](https://crates.io/crates/hdf5-rs) has a lot of functionality, but is currently in design flux and has an [issue](https://github.com/aldanor/hdf5-rs/issues/17) reporting its status.
         * [`hdf5`](https://crates.io/crates/hdf5) seems capable of writing HDF5-encoded data, but not reading it.
+* A good stream processing pipeline with back pressure doesn't yet exist for an asynchronous data processing pipeline
+    * [RxRust](https://github.com/ReactiveX/RxRust) is an older attempt to implement this according to the [reactive streams](http://www.reactive-streams.org/#the-problem) model -- it currently seems closest to this use case.
+    * [`tokio`](https://github.com/tokio-rs/tokio) and [`futures`]() may be interesting components to use when building this.
+    * New features soon to come in Rust like `impl Trait` will probably make developing something like this easier to develop and use.

 #### Data structures